 Asynchronously evaluate a compiled MATLAB® function that

-uses the Python® object returned from the initialize()
+uses the Python® object returned from the initialize() function

-by passing async = True
+by passing async = True.

-future = my_client.function_name(in_args, nargout=nargs, stdout=out_stream, stderr=err_stream, async=True)
+future = my_client.function_name(in_args, nargout=nargs,

-— Name
+async=True)my_client — Name

 of object returned from initialize()

-function_name
+function_name —

 Name of the function to invoke

-— Comma-separated
+in_args — Comma-separated

 list of input arguments

-— Number of
+nargs — Number of

 results expected from the server

-— Python StringIO
+out_stream — Python StringIO object

 receiving the console output

-— Python StringIO
+err_stream — Python StringIO object

 receiving the error output

-keyword is set to True
+When the async keyword is set to True,

-the MATLAB function is placed into a processing queue and a Python Future
+the MATLAB function is placed into a processing queue and a Python Future object

 is returned.
-You use the Future
+You use the Future object to retrieve

 the results when the MATLAB function is finished processing.

-To invoke the MATLAB function c1,c2= copy(o1,o2)
+To invoke the MATLAB function c1,c2= copy(o1,o2) from

-asynchronously, use the following
+the package copier asynchronously, use the following

 code: